 The exceptional nutrient profile of nuts, including walnuts, is hard to ignore.
 They are an excellent source of heart-healthy unsaturated fat, plant protein and antioxidants, not to mention potassium, magnesium, copper and manganese.

 Numerous studies have shown that including nuts in your regualr diet can guard against heart disease and heart attack.
 Nuts, including walnuts, can help lower blood pressure and elevated LDL (bad) cholesterol.

 Walnuts deliver plant-based omega-3's

-Walnuts deserve special recognition for their exceptional content of alpha-linolenic acid (ALA), an omega-3 fatty acid that's been linked to a lower risk of heart attack, stroke and type 2 diabetes.
-One-quarter cup serving of English walnuts contains 2.3 grams of ALA.
+Walnuts deserve special recognition for their exceptional content of alpha-linolenic acid (ALA), an omega-3 fatty acid that's been linked to a lower risk of heart attack, stroke and, possibly, type 2 diabetes.
+One-quarter cup serving of English walnuts contains 2.6 grams of ALA.
 (Women require 1.1 grams of ALA per day; men need 1.6 grams of the fatty acid.)

 Nutrient information per ¼ cup (60 ml) English walnut halves (about 14 halves):